Biden at NATO: Ready to talk China, Russia and soothe allies

 The G-7 meeting ended with a communique that called out forced labor practices and other human rights violations impacting Uyghur Muslims and other ethnic minorities in the western Xinjiang province.
 The president declined to discuss private summit negotiations over the provision, but said he was “satisfied” with the communique, although differences remain among the allies about how forcefully to call out Beijing.

-Biden is focused on building a more cohesive bond between America and allies.
+Biden was focused on building a more cohesive bond between America and allies.

 The last administration was at odds with some leading NATO members, including Britain, Germany and France, over Trump’s 2018 decision to pull out of the Iran nuclear agreement that was brokered during the Obama administration.
 The accord limited Iran’s uranium enrichment program in exchange for an easing of sanctions.